TheSoftNode/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. 4-listmorefiles: A script that display current directory contents, including hidden files (starting with .).
 Use the long format.

 6. 5-listfilesdigitonly: A script that Display current directory contents in Long format with user and group IDs displayed numerically And hidden files (starting with .)

+7. 6-firstdirectory: A script thatcreates a directory named my_first_directory in the /tmp/ directory.